flekschas/jupyter-scatter/docs/axes-legend-tooltip.md

 ## Tooltip

-Having a legend is necessary to understand the mapping of data to visual properties but it requires quite a bit of eye movement from the point you're currently focusing on to the legend and back.
-To make this more efficient, Jupyter Scatter supports a tooltip to show a point's encoded and other properties.
+Legends depict how data are mapped to visual properties, yet require repeated eye movement between individual points and the legend for accurate interpretation.
+Jupyter Scatter supports a tooltip to show a point's encoded properties and related details, alleviating this strain.

 ```py
 scatter.tooltip(True)